maddalab/pgar/README.md

 * Each public subnet is configured with a host for use with SSH
 * NAT gateway is created in private subnet to route traffic from `Github Runner`
 * Internet gateway is created in public subnet to route traffic to the internet
+* An autoscaling group is utilized to ensure that there are at least 2 runners at any time.
+* A lifecycle hook is associated with the instance in the auto scaling group
+* A lambda is invoked to deregister / remove the runner when the EC2 instance in the auto scaling group is terminated (**IN-PROGRESS**)
+* User Data script is utilized to register EC2 instance as a runner.

 # Configurations